MicrosoftDocs/security/operations/incident-response-playbook-dart-ransomware-approach.md

 ### Microsoft Secure Score

-The set of Microsoft 365 Defender services provides live remediation recommendations to reduce the attack surface.
+The set of Microsoft Defender XDR services provides live remediation recommendations to reduce the attack surface.
 Microsoft Secure Score is a measurement of an organization's security posture, with a higher number indicating that more improvement actions have been taken.
 See the [Secure Score](/microsoft-365/security/defender/microsoft-secure-score) documentation to find out more about how your organization can use this feature to prioritize remediation actions that are based on their environment.

 ## The DART approach to conducting ransomware incident investigations